roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 43. What is the purpose of pseudo-classes in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>43.
+What is the purpose of pseudo-classes in CSS?</summary>
   <p>

 The purpose of the pseudo-classes in CSS enable the selection and styling of elements based on various conditions, allowing for dynamic and interactive styling based on user interactions.